Understanding SSD Interface Options

 SAS, which hit the market in 2004, represents a significant technical advance over the earlier SATA interface.
 It deploys a point-to-point serial protocol that uses the SCSI (Small Computer System Interface) command set to transfer data to and from linked devices with a high speed and efficiency.

 SAS can manage as many as 128 direct point-to-point connections, and its full-duplex capabilities enable simultaneous read and write functionality.
-SAS is also compatible with SATA devices, as its connections and backplanes are designed to accommodate SATA drives and protocols.
+SAS also supports SATA devices because its connections and backplanes accommodate SATA drives and protocols by design.
 This versatility has made SAS the preferred choice for many servers and workstations across the business world.

 The latest SAS standard, SAS-4, arrived in 2017 and can support 22.5 Gbit/s transmission.